-- i.
-Bulk divided into liquid bulk and dry bulk
+- 1. Bulk divided into liquid bulk and dry bulk

-- ii.
-Unitised cargo (container and Ro-Ro)
+- 2. Unitised cargo (container and Ro-Ro)

-- iii.
-Other general cargo.
+- 3. Other general cargo.

 The essence of bulk freight is that it can be transhipped through a pipeline, auger, elevator or hopper.
 For this to be possible, the substance must be sufficiently robust as to incur little or no damage.